The minimum volume of subspace trades: Introduction

 Trades (see, e.g., \cite{HedKho:trades}) are traditionally used for constructing and studying combinatorial designs.
 The relation of trades and designs can be briefly described as follows: if a design includes a trade subset, then this subset can be replaced by another (mate) trade to form a new design with the same parameters.
 This operation, also known as switching (see, e.g., \cite{Ost:2012:switching}), is widely studied not only for designs but for many different kinds of combinatorial objects (latin squares and hypercubes, codes, etc).
 In view of the growing interest to the $q$-ary (subspace) generalizations of designs in the last few years, the study of corresponding analogs of trades becomes actual.
 Subspace trades are already used in the construction of subspace designs \cite{BKKL:large}.

-In the current paper, we establish the minimum possible cardinality of a subspace $\mathrm{T}_q(t,k,v)$ trade corresponding to the $q$-ary generalizations of $\mathrm{S}(t,k,v)$ designs.
-The case $\mathrm{T}_q(t,t+1,v)$ was solved in \cite{KMP:trades}, and we use that solution to prove the general result.
-As in \cite{KMP:trades}, the proof of the bound in the current paper exploits a weight distribution of the characteristic function of a bitrade (a bitrade, also known as a $2$-way trade, is a pair of mate trades).
+In the current paper, we establish the minimum possible cardinality of a subspace ${T}_q(t,k,v)$ trade corresponding to the $q$-ary generalizations of ${S}(t,k,v)$ designs.
+The case ${T}_q(t,t+1,v)$ was solved in \cite{Cho:99}.
+In \cite{Cho:99}, the equivalent language of null designs was used instead of trades, and the result for the subspace trades appears as a partial case of more general theory of trades (null designs) in ranked posets.
+In \cite{KMP:16:trades}, the same partial result (on the minimum subspace trades with $k=t+1$) was represented in a different general context, in terms of so-called clique trades in distance-regular graphs with regular systems of Delsarte cliques.
+(Regretfully, the authors of \cite{KMP:16:trades} did not refer \cite{Cho:99} properly as they were not familiar with the theory of null designs.
+As one of them, the author of the current paper is also responsible for this inconvenience.)
+We will use the solution for $k=t+1$ to prove the general result for subspace trades.
+As in \cite{KMP:16:trades}, the proof of the bound in the current paper exploits a weight distribution of the characteristic function of a bitrade (a bitrade, also known as a $2$-way trade, is a pair of mate trades).

-There is one essential difference between the $\mathrm{T}_q(t,t+1,v)$ trades and the general case.
-In the first case, the characteristic function a bitrade is an eigenfunction of the Gra\ss{}man graph, and the weight distribution with respect to a single vertex works well for establishing a lower bound on the number of nonzeros of the function.
+There is one essential difference between the ${T}_q(t,t+1,v)$ trades and the general case.
+In the first case, the characteristic function of a bitrade is an eigenfunction of the Grassman graph, and the weight distribution with respect to a single vertex works well for establishing a lower bound on the number of nonzeros of the function.
 In the general case, the eigenspectrum of the bitrade characteristic function consists of several eigenvalues.
 To neutralize all components but one, we modify the technique and count the weight distribution with respect to a special completely regular set.
-The invariance of the considered distributions allows to prove the tight lower bound on the cardinality of a bitrade, but at the moment, does not allow to generalize the distance-regular properties of minimum $\mathrm{T}_q(t,t+1,v)$ trades that were established in \cite{KMP:trades}.
+The invariance of the considered distributions allows to prove the tight lower bound on the cardinality of a bitrade, but at the moment, does not allow to generalize the distance-regular properties of minimum ${T}_q(t,t+1,v)$ trades that were established in \cite{KMP:16:trades}.

-Another difference that for $k=t+1$ a minimum $\mathrm{T}_q(t,k,v)$ trade is a Steiner trade, that is, every $t$-subspace is covered by at most one $k$-subspace from the trade.
-This is not the case for $k>t+1$; the minimum size of a Steiner subspace $\mathrm{T}_q(t,k,v)$ trade, $k>t+1$, remains unknown.
+Another difference is that for $k=t+1$ a minimum ${T}_q(t,k,v)$ trade is a Steiner trade, that is, every $t$-subspace is covered by at most one $k$-subspace from the trade (this follows from the explicit construction and the uniqueness of such a trade \cite{Cho:98}).
+This is not necessarily the case in general; the known example of a minimum trade (see Section~\ref{ss:example}) is not Steiner if $k>t+1$.
+The minimum size of a Steiner subspace ${T}_q(t,k,v)$ trade, $k>t+1$, remains unknown.